OMSCSYellowJacket/OMSCSYellowJacket.github.io/project.md

 ### 5. **Data Quality and Monitoring**
 Monitoring the quality of the data, performance of the streaming pipeline, and error handling is crucial in a real-time data architecture.

 - **Apache Airflow** can be used to orchestrate and monitor batch processes or offline jobs.
-For example, Airflow can schedule periodic jobs to clean, aggregate, or transform historical data stored in **Cassandra** or **TimescaleDB**.
+For example, Airflow can schedule periodic jobs to clean, aggregate, or transform historical data stored in **Cassandra** or **PostresSQL**.
 - **Metrics** and **logs** can be collected from Kafka, Spark, and the databases (TimescaleDB and Cassandra) to monitor the system’s performance and data quality.

 ### 6. **Fault Tolerance & Scalability**